-- 1 Projects that appear on the Provisional Project List are ranked based on priority for funding.
-However a loan offer is dependent on the financial capacity of the sponsor, which may not have been evaluated to date. - 2 As discussed in Section IX.B. of this IUP, the required Additional Subsidy is 49% of the capitalization grant or \$10,462,970.
+1 Projects that appear on the Provisional Project List are ranked based on priority for funding.
+However a loan offer is dependent on the financial capacity of the sponsor, which may not have been evaluated to date.

+- 2 As discussed in Section X.C. of this IUP, the minimum required Additional Subsidy is 20% of the capitalization grant or \$1,672,800.
 SC uses Principal Forgiveness Assistance to satisfy the Additional Subsidy requirement.
-The total Estimate Principal Forgiveness Assistance is shown on the table above.
-The Principal forgiveness funds are subject to change and are only available if the CWSRF Capitalization Grant referenced in this IUP is awarded by EPA and accepted by DHEC.
-Project listing is not a commitment of funding. - 3 FY22 federal appropriations require that to the extent there are eligible projects, the CWSRF identify GPR eligible projects or parts of projects in an amount equal to at least 10% of the expected capitalization grant amount, or \$2,135,300, as GPR eligible (see Section IX.C. of this CWSRF IUP).
-The footnoted project is a GPR eligible project with a requested SRF loan amount that exceeds 10% of the capitalization grant. - 4 Equivalency project.
-DHEC reserves the right to modify, as needed and when appropriate, which project(s) will serve as the equivalency project(s) for this grant. - 5 Denotes a project where the sponsor requested a principal forgiveness (PF) loan, but the sponsor and project are eligible for a conventional SRF loan (see Section IX.B.
-Additional Subsidies of this IUP).
+The total Estimated Principal Forgiveness Assistance is shown on the table above.
+Principal forgiveness funds are subject to change and are only available if the CWSRF Capitalization Grant referenced in this IUP is awarded by EPA and accepted by DHEC.
+Project listing is not a commitment of funding. - 3 FY24 federal appropriations require that to the extent there are eligible projects, the CWSRF identify GPR eligible projects or parts of projects in an amount equal to at least 10% of the expected capitalization grant amount, or \$836,400, as GPR eligible (see Section X.D. of the CWSRF IUP).
+Projects on this Provisional Project List have not submitted documentation, but may qualify in whole or in part for the GPR.
+If any projects are identified as GPR eligible the project or portion of the project will be reported in the CWSRF SFY24 Annual Report.

+4 Equivalency project.
+DHEC reserves the right to modify, as needed and when appropriate, which project(s) will serve as the equivalency project(s) for this grant.